ajur/url-shortener/README.md

 Original URL is validated for syntax, but it's not verified for existing endpoint.

-Shortened URL is short (lets assume 5 characters), unique and readable (only letters).
+Shortened URL is short (lets assume 5 characters), unique and readable (only lowercase letters).
 URL query parameters are considered in uniqueness test.

 Passing already shortened URL results with an error.